a2hop/coredns-deb/BUILD_GUIDE.md

 This will:
 1. Clone CoreDNS source (v1.11.1)
-2. Integrate the nat64 plugin
+2. Integrate the nat64 and nat664 plugins
-3. Build the CoreDNS binary with the plugin compiled in
+3. Build the CoreDNS binary with both plugins compiled in
 4. Create a Debian package: `build/coredns_1.0.3_amd64.deb`

 ### Build with Custom Version